jrusinko/PickMe/README.md

 **1.1 System requirements and installation**

-PickMe and PickMeQ (available at XXX) requires PERL, JAVA, as well as BASH command lines.
+PickMe and PickMeQ requires PERL, JAVA, as well as BASH command lines.
 These programs can be easily run from UNIX system (Command lines are in bold).
+PickMe can and PickMeQ can also be run on Windows 10 through the Windows Subsystem for Linux (see https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab) for one such example.
+Once WSL is loaded the same instructions below apply.

 Please cite XXX when you use this software.

 Ubuntu system requires JAVA, that can be installed following these command lines: